Updated February 2019

 Extensions to visas

-If you are applying for an extension to an existing Tier 1 Entrepreneur permit, you will be required to fulfil further criteria.
-You must have invested at least £200,000 in a UK business, excluding any commercial property or director’s loan.
+If you are applying for an extension to an existing Tier 1 Entrepreneur permit, you must be eligible, and you will be required to fulfil further criteria.
+You must have invested at least £200,000 in a UK business, excluding any commercial property or director’s loan, or £50,000 if your initial application was based on having funds from an approved funding source.

 As may be expected, there are wide-ranging regulations on the behaviour of foreign nationals who wish to start a business in the UK.
 The fundamental point to remember is that you will need permission to work in the UK in order to start a business here, in exactly the same way that you would require a permit to be a builder or work in an office.